 Child support is money that one or both parents are ordered to pay monthly to be put toward raising the child.
 When a judge orders child support to be paid after divorce proceedings, the amount received will depend on the following factors:

-• The number of children and costs of child care and health insurance.
+• The number of children and the costs of child care and health insurance.

 • The gross income of each parent.

 • If one parent is receiving alimony.

 • The amount of time the children spend overnight with each parent during the year.